SUBSCRIBE TO OUR BLOG ON CRAFTS OF INDIA

 Jagdamba Devi was an internationally recognized artist of Madhubani painting.
 She was awarded the National Award in the year 1970.
 She was the first artist to receive the Padma Shri in 1975 for her outstanding work in the field of Madhubani art.

 Sita Devi was born in Jitwarpur village in Bihar.
-She was one of the earliest artists who started making beautiful Madhubani paintings on paper.
-She specialized in the Bharni style of Madhubani art.
+She was one of the earliest artists who started making Madhubani paintings on paper and specialized in the Bharni style of Madhubani art.
 She was awarded the National Award in the year 1975 and the Padma Shri Award in the year 1981.

 Ganga Devi was born in 1928 in the Mithila region of Bihar.
 She was an expert in the Kachni style of Madhubani art.
 She was awarded the National Award in the year 1976 and the Padma Shri Award in the year 1984.